MrWhitezz/meam520_labs/README.md

 # MEAM520: Introduction to Robotics
 ### Date Modified: 08/29/2022

-Maintainers: Contact 2022 Fall semester TAs
+Maintainers: Contact 2023 Spring semester TAs

 # Subdirectory Structure:
 - `core`: contains support code we provide to you, such as helper functions and interfaces for interacting with the robot (either simulated or real!)